This page has basic information about the course. A more detailed syllabus can be found on Brightspace under Contents.

 - Prerequisites: None; this course assumes no prior knowledge of linguistics.
 Don’t worry if you are not a native speaker of English.

 The primary textbook we will be using is Linguistics for Dummies, 1st edition, by Rose-Marie Déchaine, Strang Burton and Eric Vatikiotis-Bateson.
 Please don’t be offended by the title — we do not think you are dummies!
 This is a high-quality book written by world-class linguists.
 It appeared in a series that imposes the title on all of its books.
 Prof. Champollion has read the book from cover to cover before deciding to adopt it, and can attest that it is written in a very accessible way, without sacrificing accuracy or rigor; has no major factual errors; and does a good job at covering most facets of linguistics in a balanced way.
 The book is available online for just $12.
-You will be able to purchase it online via the Perusall platform (an access code will be sent to you on the first day of the semester).
+You will be able to purchase it online via the Perusall platform (an access code will be sent to you at the beginning of the semester).
 Please do not purchase the textbook in hard copy as you would then not be able to access it on Perusall.